 Most short courses are taught across two or three contiguous days.

 Where are the courses taught?

-Most short courses are public offerings that are taught in midtown Atlanta at a Georgia Tech building.
+Many of the short courses are available as public offerings that are taught in midtown Atlanta at a Georgia Tech building.
 Courses also may be arranged as private offerings for a group of colleagues.
 Instructors will travel to your workplace or another training location to teach a private group.

 Do courses have to be taken in a particular order?